hexaxsoftwares/houx.js/README.md

 ```

 The styleSheet option is a complete css  Styling with scope functionality.
-If you wish to make a paticular style global, to go beyond the scope of the present widget, prepend the `@g` directive to an independent style sheet.
+If you wish to make a paticular style global, to go beyond the scope of the present widget, prepend the `@g` directive to an independent style sheet selector.
 for example...
 ```css
 @g .btn{